-A retired electrical contractor whom I contacted through a signal ad on Craigslist told me the story that during the administration of Paterson Mayor Thomas Rooney (1972-74), all money from scrap was to go into a fund that the mayor’s office had control of, rather than being used by the contractors for their traditional annual celebration.
-Many contractors decided to snub the policy change by keeping much of the equipment they took down in those years, therefore I can thank the former mayor for indirectly helping me obtain a vintage signal from my birthplace almost fifty years later!
+A retired electrical contractor whom I contacted through Craigslist told me the story that during the administration of Paterson Mayor Thomas Rooney (1972-74), all money from scrap was to go into a fund that the mayor’s office had control of, rather than being used by the contractors for their traditional annual celebration.
+Some contractors snubbed the policy change by keeping the traffic equipment they took down in those years, therefore I can thank the former mayor for indirectly helping me obtain a vintage signal from my birthplace almost fifty years later!

-When I had visited the contractor, I was also very delighted to discover that he had saved the end of a “trombone” style aluminum mast arm from the corner of Main & Market Streets.
-I was driven under that mast many times as a child when my Mom and my aunts would take us downtown to shop at Meyer Brothers and other stores.
-As seen above, I mounted the signal I bought from Chris to the trombone mast and wired it up to the EF-20.
-I love having the horizontal and vertical lights synced up.
+I was delighted to discover that the contractor had saved the end of a “trombone” style aluminum mast arm from the corner of Main & Market Streets.
+I was driven through that intersection many times as a child when my Mom and my aunts would take us downtown to shop at Meyer Brothers and other stores.
+I mounted the signal I bought from Chris to the trombone mast and hung it from the basement ceiling.
+I love having a cool Paterson artifact in the collection.

 Due to a shortage of cash and space, I passed on the opportunity to buy either of the 4-ways, but it was pretty wild to see them come out of the woodwork after 45+ years, and yes, it is a little scary to think that I actually remembered them.
 Quite the blast from the past!